dotnet/AspNetCore.Docs/aspnetcore/grpc/interceptors.md

 Methods on `Interceptor` for each kind of service method have different signatures.
 However, the concept behind `continuation` and `context` parameters remains the same:

 * `continuation` is a delegate which invokes the next interceptor in the chain or the underlying call invoker (if there is no interceptor left in the chain).
-It is not an error to call it zero or multiple times.
-Interceptors don't even have to return call representation (`AsyncUnaryCall` in case of unary RPC) returned from `continuation` delegate.
+It isn't an error to call it zero or multiple times.
+Interceptors aren't required to return a call representation (`AsyncUnaryCall` in case of unary RPC) returned from the `continuation` delegate.
 Omitting the delegate call and returning your own instance of call representation breaks the interceptors' chain and returns the associated response immediately.
-* `context` carries scoped-values associated with the client side call.
-You can use it to pass metadata like security principals, credentials or tracing data.
+* `context` carries scoped values associated with the client-side call.
+Use `context` to pass metadata, such as security principals, credentials, or tracing data.
 Moreover, `context` carries information about deadlines and cancellation.
-For more, see [Reliable gRPC services with deadlines and cancellation](xref:grpc/deadlines-cancellation#deadlines>).
+For more information, see <xref:grpc/deadlines-cancellation#deadlines>.

-For more information on how to create a client interceptor, see an [example](https://github.com/grpc/grpc-dotnet/blob/master/examples/Interceptor/Client/ClientLoggerInterceptor.cs).
+For more information on how to create a client interceptor, see the [`ClientLoggerInterceptor.cs` example in the `grpc/grpc-dotnet` GitHub repository](https://github.com/grpc/grpc-dotnet/blob/master/examples/Interceptor/Client/ClientLoggerInterceptor.cs).

 ### Configure client interceptors